 From my early teenage years, I have been suffering from migraine headaches.
 I can recall it as far back as my second year of secondary school.
 Now, I know it was related to stress and the things I was going through then.
 At that time, the headaches were so severe and frequent that I would be in so much pain that I would be admitted to the hospital on some occasions.
-I remember my parents sleeping outside my ward and my brothers and cousins following me to the hospital.
-But not surprisingly, because of the frequency of the headaches, they decided to do further investigations, but from the limited tests they did, for one reason or another, they could never pick up that it was not malaria, and I was suffering from migraine headaches.
+I remember my parents sleeping outside my hospital ward, and my brothers and cousins following me to the hospital.
+But not surprisingly, because of the frequency of the headaches, they decided to do further investigations.
+Still, from the limited tests they did, for one reason or another, they could never pick up that it was not malaria, and I was suffering from migraine headaches.

 As a doctor, throughout my time in medical school, the emphasis was on listening to the patient and getting a story.
 Our consultants would be mad if we made a wrong diagnosis because we did not pick up a particular symptom, and they would actually fail you in some cases.
-In this instance, the story was there for all to see.
+In my situation, the headache that I was suffering from produced a unique kind of story.
+The story was there for all to see, and it was a typical medical textbook case.
 A preceding aura, a severe throbbing, splitting headache behind the eye, no associated fever, sweating or chills.
-Then, sudden relief with little or no evidence after less than 12 hours.
+Then, sudden relief with little or no evidence after less than 12-36 hours.
 Most of the doctors see themselves as detectives, and they listen to every word you utter to solve the case and come up with a diagnosis.
 Each disease has a specific story when it occurs, and the type of fever, the headache, the kind of headache, etc., can change the symptomatology and paint a different picture; hence, the doctor will reach a different conclusion and diagnosis.
-I would have blamed myself for not telling a proper story, but the doctor in me would blame the doctors for not extracting the symptoms and not patiently getting a story or as they say in medical school, properly clerking the patient, which is an art in itself and develops with experience.
-The art of clerking in itself will tell you that the diagnosis and the physical examination are there to rule out any other serious condition and focus on what you suspect.
-Then further investigations are just to confirm and rule out what you already know or suspect.

-It was only when I got to UI in 1985 that it was diagnosed as a migraine headache, and I was given appropriate medicine.
+It was only when I got to the University of Ibadan (UI) in 1985 that it was diagnosed as a migraine headache, and I was given appropriate medicine.
 The doctor who saw me was a staff doctor at the university.
 It might be because he was in a university setting and seeing young adults, and migraine headaches are so common in the cohort.
 Immediately, he knew the story and could relate it to the correct diagnosis.
-Since that time, I found out that I was not actually a sickle cell patient and I was more of somebody who had migraine headaches; as long as I took medication whenever I had the aura, the painful headache could be prevented.
+Since that time, I found out that I was not actually a sickle cell patient, and I was more of somebody who had migraine headaches; as long as I took medication whenever I had the aura, the painful headache could be prevented.
 I would take ergotamine tartrate, and it was a lifesaver, as it stopped any attack of migraine.
+But I had to be very careful, as it takes time to act, and it did not work once the headache had started.
+Also, it causes constriction of the blood vessels and could lead to gangrene of the digits (i.e., fingers and toes).
+Seeing the gangrenous pictures in the medical textbook also burns the image into your head, and you'd rather have the painful headache than lose your fingers and toes.
+That limited me in using the prevention and made me painfully aware that it is for protection from the headache in the early stages and not for the treatment of the severe, painful headache once it has started.
 The migraine headaches stopped occurring when I started using carbamazepine for another condition.
 Still, since I've been taking it daily and it is used in migraine prophylaxis, the attacks have stopped.
-Now, at the end of it all, if you are still unsure, you will request further investigation and tests.
-You will review your diagnosis and can refer the patient to a specialist, who, after reading your referral letter, will start afresh.

 Comments